juancruzsosa/torchero/documentation/source/index.rst

 .. image:: /img/quickstart/mnist_train_data.png

-| Then we need to setup one DataLoader for train dataset and another one for
+| Then we need to set up one DataLoader for the training dataset and another one for
-| test dataset.
-This component is responsible to fetch the training and test
+| the testing one.
+This component is responsible for fetching the training and testing
-| data in form of batches.
+| data in the form of batches.
 For the batch size parameter we can use 32.

 .. code-block:: python